Sterbic/CUES/README.md

 3. make

 A CUDA capable GPU with computing capability 3.0 (Kepler architecture) or greater is also needed.
+The program will automatically choose the best compatible device in terms of GFLOPS.

 This software was developed and tested on a GeForce GT 650M with 2 multiprocessors and 192 cores per MP.
 The warp size for the Kepler architecture is of 32 threads and the maximum number of threads per MP is 2048.